 - Disney’s Boardwalk Inn Review

-One of the nice things about the France Pavilion is that you can walk over (with valid park admission) in the morning from any of the above resorts and enjoy breakfast at Les Halles Boulangerie.
+One of the nice things about the France Pavilion is that you can walk over (with valid park admission and a theme park reservation) in the morning from any of the above resorts and enjoy breakfast at Les Halles Boulangerie.

 Do you have a favorite item you like to try when you visit the France Pavilion?
-Let me know in the comments below.
+Do you enjoy spending time here?